rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Wave
  [Wave Validator](https://wave.webaim.org/) to evaluate accessibility

-- NOTE : Alerts in Wave validator are connected with "alt" attribute of images uploaded by the user.they needed to be put as generic since it can't be done by the user.
+- NOTE : Alerts in Wave Validator are connected with the "alt" attribute of images uploaded by the user. they needed to be put as generic since  user cant put alt text for the image

 <details><summary>Home</summary>
 <img src="docs/validation/wave/home-pg.png" width="800" height="1200" >